adobe/spectrum-css/.storybook/README.md

 ### Getting started

-Check that you have a local `.env` file in your `tools/preview` folder with a `CHROMATIC_PROJECT_TOKEN` variable defined.
+Check that you have a local `.env` file in your `.storybook` folder with a `CHROMATIC_PROJECT_TOKEN` variable defined.
 Get this token from the project maintainer.
 You should not be committing this `.env` file to the repo as it contains sensitive login information.

 From the root of the project, there are 2 commands available for you to run: